Registered vs Unregistered NDIS Providers: What’s The Difference?

 Other useful things to consider for unregistered providers

-• Get an ABN: It's a good idea for any provider to have an ABN number, which it can obtain via the Australian Business Register website, since this allows you to take advantage of tax incentives.
-Depending on your company structure and the services you offer, you may be required to join other government or professional organisations.
+• Get an ABN: It’s a good idea for any provider to have an ABN, obtained through the Australian Business Register.
+Depending on your company structure and services offered, you may also need to join other government or professional organisations.

-• Business insurance: Just like with any other company, it's recommended that providers acquire business insurance to cover any risks around your clients and the services or providers you provide.
-This can include workers' compensation, public liability, or professional indemnity.
+• Business insurance: Providers should consider business insurance to cover risks associated with clients and service delivery.
+This may include workers’ compensation, public liability, and professional indemnity insurance.

-• NDIS pricing: There are several different types of NDIS supports, each with its own set of pricing parameters controlled by the National Disability Insurance Agency (NDIA).
-It's important that you familiarise yourself with these rates as running a business within the scheme can determine the prices you can charge for your service.
+• NDIS pricing: There are several different types of NDIS supports, each with its own pricing parameters controlled by the NDIA.
+Understanding these rates can help determine the prices you charge.

-• NDIS Service Agreements and invoices: A Service Agreement provides information about your company, describe the service to be given, how and when it will be delivered, the cost of the service, both parties' responsibilities, and how any changes or difficulties may be addressed.
-All NDIS providers are advised to employ Service Agreements so that both parties are aware of what has been agreed.
+• NDIS Service Agreements and invoices: A Service Agreement outlines the supports provided, how and when they will be delivered, costs involved, responsibilities of both parties, and how issues will be managed.
+All providers are encouraged to use Service Agreements to ensure expectations are clearly documented.

 Things to consider before registering

-While it is generally recommended to be a registered provider, the decision to register ultimately depends on your business size, goals, and services provided.
+While it is generally recommended to become a registered provider, the decision ultimately depends on your business size, goals, and the services you provide.

 • Coordination of supports

-• Improved living arrangements (some are services that cannot be delivered)
+• Improved living arrangements (some services cannot be delivered without registration)

 • Improved relationships